mpatralh/Sports-App/README.md

 # Sports-App
-This is our Sports App for Android
+This is our Android Sports App developed in Android Studio using Java.